-3. Disable User (User Number) 4.
-Enable User 4 (User Number) User Enable with Timeout nter Timeout, XXX Hours) his Function enabled through keypad only) (User Number) (XXX Hours) With Function 5, User Numbers must be between 2-300, hor Function 5 can temporarily override a disabled User (disable Since this is a temporary feature, Function 5 can only be ene Example: Brian, User Number 157, rarely works at the centering Program Mode and pressing: ed using Function abled using the kentifice, but when here 3 above). eypad. ne does, enable him for . than 4 Timeout Functions.
-Ser Lockout Mode revents all User Codes (Except User 1 Code) from operating nctions or schedules will re-enable Users.
-Users must be re- tote: Does not change the User enable/disable status.
-No ode (door "unlocked") and Function 6 is programmed, the loc enabled with Fundate: If the lock is ction 7. s currently in Passage M 6.
-Enable Total User Lockout Mode (This Function enabled through keypad only) 6 7.
+3. Disable User 3 [] [(User Number) 4.
+Enable User (User Number) User Enable with Timeout nter Timeout, XXX Hours) nis Function enabled through keypad only) [] (User Number) (XXX Hours) With Function 5, User Numbers must be between 2-2000, Function 5 can temporarily override a disabled User (disabsince this is a temporary feature, Function 5 can only be e Example: Brian, User Number 1157, rarely works at the or Program Mode and pressing: oled using Function enabled using the ke office, but when he 3 above). eypad. does, enable him for hi s 8 hour work day by entering NOTE: Up to 4 Timeout Functions may be pending at any than 4 Timeout Functions.
+Ser Lockout Mode one time.
+An erro r beep will sound when attempting to program more revents all User Codes (Except User 1 Code) from operating inctions or schedules will re-enable Users.
+Users must be re ote: Does not change the User enable/disable status.
+Not loor "unlocked") and Function 6 is programmed, the lock will e-enabled with Fun ction 7. rrently in Passage Mod 6.
+Enable Total User Lockout Mode (This Function enabled through keypad only) (1) [6] 7.
 Disable Total User Lockout Mode (This Function enabled through keypad only) .
 Reserved .
-Enable User 300 (Service Code) 9 Service Code is a One-Time-Only Code.
-Once it is used, it is NOTE: User Number 297 is used to reset Service Code this Manual" on page 6 for more information and examples re Use.
-See "Termi nology Üsed in 2 0.
-Erase All Users Except the Master Code This Function enabled through keypad only) e (User 1)
+Enable User 300 (Service Code) Service Code is a One-Time-Only Code.
+Once it is used, it NOTE: User Number 297 is used to reset Service Code this Manual" on page 7 for more information and examples Use.
+See "Termin nology Used in 2 0.
+Erase All Users Except the Master Coo de (User 1)